InstituteforDiseaseModeling/idmtools/DEVELOPMENT_README.md

 ## Run test/linting on code change

 There is a utility command to run linting and tests on code changes.
 It runs within each package directory.
 For example, changes to files in `idmtools_core` will run the `make lint` and `make test-smoke` tests within the idmtools_core directory.
-The jobs at most once every 10 seconds.
+The jobs run at most once every 10 seconds.
+This limits how often the jobs will be executed.

 ## IDE/Runtime Setup